MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-H--Securing-Local-Administrator-Accounts-and-Groups.md

 #### Controls for Local Administrator Accounts
 For the local Administrator account in each domain in your forest, you should configure the following settings:

--   Configure GPOs to restrict the domain’s Administrator account’s use on domain-joined systems
+-   Configure GPOs to restrict the domain's Administrator account's use on domain-joined systems

     -   In one or more GPOs that you create and link to workstation and member server OUs in each domain, add the Administrator account to the following user rights in **Computer Configuration\Policies\Windows Settings\Security Settings\Local Settings\User Rights Assignments**: